SarahGallagher/tea/README.md

 4. Steep your tea (i.e. leave the tea in the water) for as long as the directions call for.
 Depending on how strong you like your tea, you can steep your tea for slightly longer, or shorter, then the directions call for.
     - Note: depending on the quality and type of tea you're using, your tea may taste bitter if you steep it for too long.

 5. Take the tea infuser, or tea bag, out of your mug.
+You can compost the tea leaves.
+If you used a tea bag, you can usually compost the entire bag (check for and remove any staples or non-compostable items).

 6. Optional: if you don't want to drink your tea black, you can add some additional ingredients.
 Common additions are milk, cream, sugar, or honey.

-7. Wait until your tea is cool enough to drink.If you'd prefer your tea cold, you can refrigerate or place ice cubes in your steeped tea to cool it down.
+7. Wait until your tea is cool enough to drink.
+If you'd prefer your tea cold, you can refrigerate or place ice cubes in your steeped tea to cool it down.
 Note that placing ice cubes in your tea may dilute the flavour.

-## Different types of tea
+## Types of tea
-There are many different tea blends and flavours available!
+Though most tea comes from the same plant, the type of tea is determined by what part of the plant is used and how it's processed.

-Common tea types:
+You can typically determine the type of tea by looking it's steeped colour.
+Common tea types are:
 - black
 - white
 - green

-Common tea blends or flavours:
+You'll also see different blends and flavours of tea.
+Common ones are:
 - herbal
 - earl grey
 - mint
 - chai or spice
 - fruity blends

-Tea can contain caffeine.
-If you are caffeine sensitive, you should read the packaging before you purchase.
+You may find some blends that do not contain actual tea leaves, but will contain other plant or herbal mixes instead.
+These mixes are usually still marketed as tea.